byu-oit/handel/docs/design.md

 ```

 # Account Config File
-As part of the parameters to aws-deploy, you must provide a YAML file containing account-level information about the account in which you wish to deploy.
+As part of the parameters to orchestra, you must provide a YAML file containing account-level information about the account in which you wish to deploy.
 It currently is of the following format:
 ```
 region: <aws region>
 vpc_id: <id for vpc in which to deploy compute resources>